SteveMuiyuro/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script grants all permissions to others and no permissions to owner or group owner This script sets the mode of the file hello
 This script sets the mode of the file hello the same as olleh’s mode.
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.